StackVista/stackstate-docs/setup/security/rbac/rbac_scopes.md

 The below example shows the same topology view called "All Infrastructure" for four users with different permission levels.

-### This user is a part of StackState Admin group, so there is no scope:
+### This user is a part of Rancher Observability Admin group, so there is no scope:

 ![Full view permissions](../../../.gitbook/assets/v51_allperm.png)